bp4mc2/bp4mc2-graphql/README.md

 To use GraphQL as a query language for Knowledge Graphs, we need to make it meaningful, linking it to a semantic description of the data you can query with GraphQL.
 This document describes the requirements to which a Knowledge Graph GraphQL endpoint needs to comply.

+Linked Data is a universally used approach to link things and semantically [describe data on the web](https://www.w3.org/TR/dwbp/).
+It is the foundation of the knowledge graph services of search engines, and the defacto approach to add [structured data](https://developers.google.com/search/docs/guides/intro-structured-data) to web pages to accommodate search engine optimalization.

 ## Further reading

 After reading this requirements document, more detail about a reference implementation can be found in the following pages: